brodieaustin/poisoned-well-novel/poisoned-well.md

 Climbing up in the pale light was easier than in the pitch dark.
 At the top of the ladder, she pressed her face to the grate to try to assess the scene, but could not make out anything.
 Up close she realized that the grate was partially covered with straw.
 She assumed that it opened into a stall of some sort.
 The smell of dung and animal hide was particularly strong now.

 She gave the grate a weak shove with her free hand, but it barely budged.
 It was not particularly heavy, but too hard to move while clinging to a ladder.
-Instead she pressed her shoulder into and thrusted up with her legs.
-The grate liften wobbled that slid to the side.
+Instead she pressed her shoulder into and thrust up with her legs.
+The grate lifted wobbled that slid to the side.
 It made a thud in the dirt and straw, but that was all.

 Manan peered up over the floor.
 She was right about the tunnel opening into a stall.
 Daylight was fading, and the stable was dim and shadowy.
 Manan lifted herself up and out and crawled into the shadows.
-She creeped forward and looked around.
+She crept forward and looked around.
 In the center of the stables, she could see the wagon.
 The beast, she hoped was nearby.
 But would she be able to hitch the wagon up and leave without being noticed?

-Even pressed in the shadows as she was, Manan felt vunerable.
-She had no weapons, no smoking powders to blind an oppoent, none of her usual tools to protect herself.
+Even pressed in the shadows as she was, Manan felt vulnerable.
+She had no weapons, no smoking powders to blind an opponent, none of her usual tools to protect herself.
 And yet there they all were hidden in the wagon's smuggling compartment.
 She decided that she had to make a dash for the wagon, and at least try to retrieve a knife.

 She listened carefully, but did not hear anyone inside.
-Surely there was some stableboy tending to the animals, but maybe the execution had drawn everyone away.
+Surely there was some stable boy tending to the animals, but maybe the execution had drawn everyone away.
 It was time to plunge forward, and so off she went, crouching low and quiet.
 A few of the animals, sensing her presence snorted or whined, but did not seem to make much of her being there.

 She reached the wagon, climbed in and took in, with relief, the familiar sight of the wagon and its contents.
-A few cabinet doors were thrown open, but nothing seemed be distrubed.
+A few cabinet doors were thrown open, but nothing seemed be disturbed.
 Obviously the soldiers had not relished the idea of plundering herbs and spices.
 Even the water jugs were still there.
 Sitting at the end, in particular, was the half full jug with water that Manan had used to make the ferryman's tonics, that she had sipped from, and administered as medicine to the little girl.

 Suddenly a powerful thirst overcame her.
 Her lips felt dry and cracked.
 She could try the water and see if it really was tainted and dangerous.
 Just a sip would slack her thirst and put her mind at ease.
 She crouched down in the wagon's floor, and put her lips to the spout and began drinking freely.
 Once again the water coursed through her body, lighting her up, making her feel warm.
 Burning though?
 She was not sure.
 But she wanted more.
 She needed more.
 She would just let a few more drops drip in her mouth.